Figuring out the budget? Take this quiz and learn the estimate, tailored to your goals.

 The Mistake:

-The demo ends with a weak, generic close: "Thanks for your time, I'll send an email next week."
+The demo ends with a week, generic close: "Thanks for your time, I'll send an email next week."
 The prospect closes their laptop, and all the momentum gained during the call is instantly lost.
 The emotional connection you created vanishes, and their attention quickly moves to the next solution on their list.

 B2B lead generation requires immediate, targeted follow-up to move the lead to the next stage.
 A general "thank you" email simply isn't enough.